Ayumudayo/LinkEmbed/README.md

 If the file does not exist on first run, the bot will create a default `config.json` for you and exit.
 Edit it and restart.

-When the application adds new config options in future versions, it will non-destructively append any missing keys to your existing `config.json` on startup (and write a `.bak` backup).
-Your existing values are preserved.

 **You must edit this file and set your bot token.** You can also control logging verbosity via `log_level`.

 ```json